dhable/caffeinatedideas.com/resources/templates/md/posts/2013-08-29-taming-nodejs-with-clojurescript.md

  :layout :post
  :tags ["clojurescript" "node.js"]}

-In my [previous post][prev-post], I outlined a new, lighter weight approach to building web applications using Clojurescript and node.js as the runtime environment for the backend.
+In my previous post, I outlined a new, lighter weight approach to building web applications using Clojurescript and node.js as the runtime environment for the backend.
 The nice part of Clojurescript is that it doesn't try to abstract away the host environment so all those useful